noopkat/oled-js/README.md

-johnny-five-oled-example
+johnny-five-oled
 ========================

 (currently a work in progress)

-sending ze buffers over I2C
+## What is this?

-works with all sizes of SSD1306 OLED/PLED Segment/Common Driver with Controller (read the [datasheet here](http://www.adafruit.com/datasheets/SSD1306.pdf))
+This repo is a library compatible with Rick Waldron's johnny-five project.
+It adds support for I2C compatible OLED screens.
+It works with all sized screens, of the SSD1306 OLED/PLED Controller (read the [datasheet here](http://www.adafruit.com/datasheets/SSD1306.pdf)).

+## Install

 1. `git clone`
 2. `npm install`